grafana/loki/docs/sources/getting-started/_index.md

 - [Docker](https://docs.docker.com/install)
 - [Docker Compose](https://docs.docker.com/compose/install)

+## Note
+The instruction only cover for system running on x86_64 architecture.
+It is not designed for arm/arm64 architecture.

 ## Obtain the test environment

 1. Create a directory called `evaluate-loki` for the test environment.
 Make `evaluate-loki` your current working directory: